Tumor eradication via activation of both innate and adaptive mechanisms.

 Systemically.
 Synergistically.
 Safely.

 Decoy’s products are each composed of a single strain of killed and intact, non-pathogenic bacteria with reduced LPS-endotoxin activity.
-Decoy has a broad issued patent portfolio.
+Decoy has a broad patent portfolio with 31 issued or granted patents.

 As predicted, Decoy’s products exhibit significantly reduced i.v. toxicity in mice and rabbits, relative to untreated bacteria or competitor live, attenuated bacterial products.
 Surprisingly, although Decoy’s patented treatment methods significantly reduce LPS-endotoxin levels and i.v. toxicity, induction of anti-tumor cytokine and chemokine secretion from human and mouse immune cells is not impaired.
 This allows Decoy bacteria to produce strong, safe, single agent anti-tumor activity against orthotopic colorectal and metastatic pancreatic carcinoma.
-It also allows us to combine Decoy bacteria with each of five different existing classes of immunotherapy or reversers of tumor-mediated immune suppression to eradicate established tumors, with a broad therapeutic index or safety margin in standard pre-clinical models.
-Decoy has demonstrated that tumor eradication involves safe, but extensive activation of both innate and adaptive immune pathways, that both mouse and human tumors (xenografts) can be eradicated, and that tumor eradication results in both innate and adaptive immunological memory, with highly efficient rejection of re-challenge tumor cells.
+It also allows us to combine Decoy bacteria with each of five different existing classes of immunotherapy or reversers of tumor-mediated immune suppression to induce regression and durable responses against established tumors, with a broad therapeutic index or safety margin in standard pre-clinical models.
+Decoy has demonstrated that anti-tumor activity involves safe, but extensive activation of both innate and adaptive immune pathways, that both mouse and human tumors (xenografts) can be eradicated, and that tumor eradication results in both innate and adaptive immunological memory, with highly efficient rejection of re-challenge tumor cells.
 Unlike Gram-positive bacterial products or CAR-T approaches, tumor eradication by Decoy bacteria does not require or depend on expression or exogenous provision of or targeting to a specific tumor antigen.

 An i.v. safe, multiple PAMP (pathogen-associated molecular pattern) package such as Decoy would also be predicted to induce anti-viral immune responses.
 This has been confirmed by demonstration of significant Decoy activity against chronic hepatitis B virus (HBV) and chronic HIV infection in standard pre-clinical models.